-Michael Earp has over seventeen years of experience as a children’s book specialist having worked in both bookselling and publishing.
-He has a Masters in Childrens and Young Adult Literature and a Bachelor of Education in Early Childhood Education.
-This has given him a thorough understanding of how to source books which link with key curriculum areas, engage readers, and he knows how time-poor teachers are!
-He is more than happy to share all his knowledge with you in order to best help you source the books you need.
+Michael Earp has twenty years of experience as a children’s book specialist having worked in both bookselling and publishing.
+They were awarded the Australian Booksellers Association, Text Publishing ‘Bookseller of the year’ award in 2021.
+They have a Masters in Childrens and Young Adult Literature and a Bachelor of Education in Early Childhood Education.
+This has given them a thorough understanding of how to source books that link with key curriculum areas and engage readers, and they know how time-poor teachers are!
+They are more than happy to share all their knowledge with you in order to best help you source the books you need.

-You can contact him with any queries or requests at email@example.com
+You can contact them with any queries or requests at email@example.com

 Subscribe to our school and library newsletter